 (1) FREEZE – and hope that the danger goes away,

-(2) FLIGHT – escape from the danger, normally by running away, and
+(2) FLIGHT – escape from the danger, normally by running away, an

 (3) FIGHT – confront and fight the danger.

-Whichever option we choose our mind ensures that our body is physically ready for any of the solutions by flooding our bloodstream with Adrenalin, shutting down the non-essential bodily functions (rationale thinking, digestion etc) and generally preparing for survival.
+Whichever option we choose our mind ensures that our body is physically ready for any of the solutions by flooding our bloodstream with Adrenalin, shutting down the non-essential bodily functions (rational thinking, digestion etc.) and generally preparing for survival.